CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-Basics/_index.md

 ## Demystify Overlay Networks

 While overlay networks provide significant advantages in network management, it can be difficult to troubleshoot issues that occur in the overlay one node at a time.
-You are unable to correlate what events (configuration changes, power outages, and so forth) might have caused problems in the network and when they occurred.
+You are unable to correlate which events (configuration changes, power outages, and so forth) might have caused problems in the network and when they occurred.
 Only a sampling of data is available to use for your analysis.
-By contrast, with NetQ deployed, you have a networkwide view of the overlay network, can correlate events with what is happening now or in the past, and have real-time data to fill out the complete picture of your network health and operation.
+In contrast, with NetQ deployed, you have a networkwide view of the overlay network, can correlate events with what is happening now or in the past, and have real-time data to fill out the complete picture of your network health and operation.

 In summary: